-We are big basic-bitch brunch fans here at Potion HQ, we like nothing better than eating and drinking away a hangover with friends whilst forensically analysing our night out.
+We are big basic-bitch brunch fans here at Potion HQ, we like nothing better than eating away a fuzzy head with friends whilst forensically analysing our night out.
 In the first of our countrywide brunch deep dives, here are our top five London brunch dishes, which, alongside a shot of After Party helps chase away all remnants of your hangover.

 First up is Bag Egg Moorgate, often the scene of a Friday morning quick fix for us Potioners and home of a very special weekend bottomless brunch, the easy-going vibe and punky music always works for us.
 Team favourites include a magnificently tasty Bloody Mary mix and the aptly named ‘Crack Muffin’ which is towering feast of sausage, bacon, egg, sriracha and cheese fondue piled into a toasted muffin.
 It’s huge and enormous calorific but really scratches the hangover junk food itch.